LevBeta/Agil/README.md

-# Agil: High-Performance Trading Infrastructure
+# Agil: High-Performance Trading Base

 Agil is a high-performance trading infrastructure designed for high-frequency (HFT) and medium-frequency (MFT) trading.
 It prioritizes speed, modularity, and user-friendliness to excel in the fast-paced trading landscape.
 Key features include: